mattray/inspec-iggy/DESIGN.md

 ### Constants

 * `TRANSLATED_RESOURCES`: Resources that do not map cleanly are provided by the `TRANSLATED_RESOURCES` hash.
 There are very few mismatches because both tools use the SDKs provided by the same vendors.
-* `REMOVED_COMMON_PROPERTIES`: The common methods for each Resource, properties will not be checked for these methods.
 * `ADDITIONAL_COMMON_PROPERTIES`: Because InSpec properties are often dynamically generated, it is hard to determine their existence without instantiating them.
 Because of this, we maintain a manual list of properties to check for.

 ### Helper Methods